Jimmy Governor: Jimmy Governor's trial and execution

 Jimmy Governor in the dock as the sentence of death was being passed; published in Evening News (Sydney), 18 January 1901.

-Jimmy was arraigned before Judge Owen at the Sydney Central Criminal Court in Darlinghurst on 22 November 1900, charged with the murder of Ellen Kerz.
+Jimmy was arraigned before Judge Owen at the Sydney Central Criminal Court in Darlinghurst on 22 November 1900, charged with the murder of Ellen Josephine Kerz.
 He was defended by Francis S. Boyce, who immediately moved for the acquittal of the prisoner based on the fact that he was a declared outlaw and hence "the accused is not able to plead and defend himself against the indictment" (in effect, already guilty in the eyes of the law).
 The judge disagreed, holding that the object of the declaration of outlawry was to bring about the person's capture "for the purpose of putting him on trial".
 The jury returned a verdict in accordance with the judge's direction and was discharged.
 Another jury was then empanelled to try the case based on the evidence.

 Testimony for the prosecution on the first day of the trial was given by John Mawbey, followed by Mawbey's nephew George and son Albert (who had been in the house during the murders).
 Ethel also gave evidence, together with a number of other witnesses.
 The case for the defence on the following day consisted of a written statement that Boyce requested be read on behalf of the accused as he "cannot read well".
 The prosecutor objected to this and the judge ruled that the statement "must be given orally" by the prisoner.
 Governor then read his statement to the court.
 After both counsels' closing addresses and a summing up by Judge Owen, the jury retired and returned after just ten minutes to return a verdict of guilty on the charge of murder.
 The prisoner was then asked if he had anything to say as to why the Court should not pass a sentence of death upon him.
 Jimmy "grasped the iron railings of the dock as he stood and shook his head"; after drinking water from a pannikin handed to him by an attendant constable, he "said in a weak voice, 'No, nothing'".
 Judge Owen then sentenced the prisoner to be hanged.

 After almost three and a half months in his cell at Dubbo Gaol, Jack Underwood was hanged on 14 January 1901.
 After the execution the hangman, Robert ('Nosey Bob') Howard, travelled back to Sydney to supervise the hanging of Underwood's partner in the Breelong murders.
 Jimmy Governor was hanged on the morning of 18 January 1901 at Darlinghurst Gaol.
 The certifying doctor was Robert T. Paton.